Fralopala2/fire_notification_app/README.md

 ## 🚀 Features

-- Geolocate user and show current position on map
+- Geolocate user and center map automatically on first app launch
 - Tap to mark a fire or incident location
 - Search for nearby emergency services (firefighters, police, hospitals, civil protection)
 - Adjustable search radius (1-20 km)
 - View service details and call directly from the app
+- Show distance in kilometers to each service from selected point
+- Button with direction icon to open Google Maps and get route to service
 - Modern splash screen with custom logo
+- Only available for Android
+- Sensitive data (API keys) managed with environment variables
+- Custom non-commercial license

 ---